Skiing in Niseko, Japan with GoPro and The Ski Week

 We just so happened to match our week in Niseko with that of the legend that is The Ski Week (the winter version of The Yacht Week) which meant we got to join in some awesome dinners and sake parties, making it one hell of a week.

-Aside from the incredible privilege of the above, as a group we took part in some extra activities like snowmobiling, a day trip to Rusutsu and a snowshoe hike which was one of the most memorable experiences I’ve ever partaken in.
+Aside from the incredible privilege of the above, and a lot of skiing, as a group we took part in some extra activities like snowmobiling, a day trip to Rusutsu and a snowshoe hike which was one of the most memorable experiences I’ve ever partaken in.

-Without further ado, here are my favourite photos from my week in Niseko…
+Here are my favourite photos from my week skiing in Niseko, Japan…